-Generate transcripts fully automatic
+Generate transcripts fully automatically

-For high quality audio files such as podcasts or professional e-learnings, automated speech recognition has reached a high level of accuracy.
-In certain cases the accuracy can be high enough to create fully automated transcripts while maintaining the essence of what has been said.
+For high-quality audio files such as podcasts or professional e-learnings, automated speech recognition has reached a high level of accuracy.
+In certain cases, the accuracy can be high enough to create fully automated transcripts while maintaining the essence of what has been said.
 Speech-to-text software can be used to create a transcript of the audio within minutes.

 Generate subtitles for video content

 Automated speech recognition can also help to create subtitles for video content.
 By uploading a video file into AmberScript, you receive automatically generated subtitles immediately.
 In the online editor, you can make changes to the subtitles, adjust timestamps and download the file as .SRT so that you can easily feed it into your video editing tool afterward.

 By automating large parts of the subtitling process, video can be made digitally accessible in a very quick way.

 Videos that are properly subtitled give deaf people the possibility to put the text into the context of moving images.
 The viewer can then not only see who is talking but can also understand what has been said in which context.